Azure Provider

 - Crabbox sync: yes.

-- Native Windows: yes for SSH, sync, run, and desktop/VNC.
+- Native Windows: SSH, sync, run, and desktop/VNC.

-- Windows WSL2: yes for SSH, sync, run, and actions hydration.
+- Windows WSL2: SSH, sync, run, and Actions hydration (through the POSIX WSL

 - Desktop: Linux and native Windows.